Esri/arcgis-runtime-samples-android/create-save-map/README.md

 ```

-Then we fetch the credentials in the **MapSaveActivity.java** class
+Then we fetch the credentials in the **MapSaveActivity.java** class:

 ```java
 // onCreate()